Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Introduction

 \end{thm}

-\begin{rmk} For a fixed irreducible monic polynomial $f \in \mathcal{O}_{K}[x]$ of degree $d \geq 2$ with discriminant $\Delta$, it is not hard to show using Faltings' Theorem that the hypotheses in Theorems \ref{thm main1} is satisfied for almost all $\lambda \in \mathcal{O}_{K}$, as we will see in \S\ref{S5} (Remark \ref{rmk not PID} below).
+\begin{rmk} For a fixed irreducible monic polynomial $f \in \mathcal{O}_{K}[x]$ of degree $d \geq 2$ with discriminant $\Delta$, it is not hard to show using Faltings' Theorem that the hypothesis in Theorems \ref{thm main1} is satisfied for almost all $\lambda \in \mathcal{O}_{K}$ (in \S\ref{S5}, we will prove in a similar fashion that it is satisfied for almost all $\lambda \in K$ if $d \geq 4$).
 It follows immediately that there are also infinitely many choices of $(\lambda, \lambda') \in K \times K$ satisfying the hypotheses in Theorem \ref{thm main2} for this polynomial $f$.

 \end{rmk}